navennn/Check-DNS-SOA-SN/README.md

 	perl checksoas.pl --servers 8.8.8.8 ns.example.org 8.8.4.4 --interactive

 --file expects one domain name per line in a file.

-You can specify as many servers as you like.
+You can specify as many DNS servers as you like.

 Sample output: